 Aqua Infrastructure is the holding company for our former 49% investment in a joint venture that operated a private pipeline system to supply raw water to natural gas well drilling operations in the Marcellus Shale of north central Pennsylvania.
 Prior to our October 30, 2020 sale of our investment in the joint venture, the joint venture earned revenues through providing non-utility raw water supply services to natural gas drilling companies which enter into water supply contracts.
 The performance obligation was to deliver non-potable water to the joint venture's customers.
 Aqua Infrastructure's share of the revenues recognized by the joint venture was reflected, net, in equity earnings in joint venture on our consolidated statements of operations and comprehensive income.
 Aqua Resources earned revenues by providing non-regulated water and wastewater services through an operating and maintenance contract which concluded in 2020, and continues to earn revenue through third party water and sewer service line protection and repair services.
-The performance obligations were performing agreed upon contract services to operate the water and wastewater system or allowing the use of our logo to a third-party water and sewer service line repair.
+For the contract operations and maintenance business, the performance obligations were performing agreed upon contract services to operate the water and wastewater system.
+For the line protection business, the performance obligations are allowing the use of our logo to a third-party water and sewer service line repair provider.
 Revenues are primarily recognized over time as service is delivered.